 CONTENT!
-As a publisher, you would want to engage with audience who are keen about your field.
-What better way to engage them other than through content?
+As a publisher, you would want to engage with an audience who are keen on your field.
+What better way to engage them than through content?
 Now that Facebook allows multiple posts to appear from one source, users who like your content can have more of it!
 This means more active users on your fan page which is practically an asset across Facebook.

-Find out 5 steps to build winning content strategy here.
-At the rate at which social media is advancing , few more months, and you might as well be making money off of this asset value, who knows!
+Find out 5 steps to build a winning content strategy here.
+At the rate at which social media is advancing, few more months, and you might as well be making money off of this asset value, who knows!

 Update #2: Balance the right mix of content